Chairman: Mr Trueman Goba

 Ms Crystal Valere Abdoll

 Ms Crystal Abdoll was the Group Executive: Shared Services (designated CFO) at the Human Sciences Research Council (HSRC) and was previously the Chief Audit Executive (CAE) at PetroSA.
-She is also a Specialist Audit Committee member at the Department of Agriculture Forestry and Fisheries and the National Regulator for Compulsory Specifications, as well as a director at the South African Gas Development Company and Republic of Mozambique Pipeline Investments Company (Pty) Ltd.
+She is also a Specialist Audit Committee member at the Department of Agriculture Forestry and Fisheries and the National Student Financial Aid Scheme.

 Ms Abdoll understands the benefits of governance, its evolution and the critical role it plays in driving an organisation’s performance in a sustainable manner.
-She has also seen the impact Scouting programmes have on the lives of youth as her brothers were Scouts.
+She has also seen the impact Scouting programmes have on the lives of youth in her community.

 Mr Ajay Daya